 |Leah Villa||OIT User Support, Twin Cities||Accessibility Badging Program||Areas covered in badging program|

-The Accessible U site product owner or a delegate will:
+The Accessible U site coordinator or a delegate will:

 - Schedule initial monthly meetings and quarterly meetings after our goverance processes are established.